AdjusterConsole/AdjusterConsole.github.io/README.txt

 README

-Adjuster Console Version 3.0.0
-Update:
-Major Change:
- For PT Adjusters, there is a key combo that you can press to activate a different view.
- There are several additional buttons and a few modified.
- There is a Transmission Auth note.
- There is a 'one-click' denial note specifically for rings stuck due to carbon.
- There are now 3 individual review notes.
- The inspection template was expanded and rewritten.
-Minor Change:
- Modified colors to be more crisp in Neumorphic.
- Spelling and punctuation errors fixed.

-Adjuster Console Version 2.7.5
-Update:
-Minor Change:
- The Labor Script has an instructions button.
-  Click to open, click again to close.
- The Labor Script exit button was moved to the bottom right corner.
- The General Notes will auto-close after 5 seconds once the note displays.
-  The note is still copied and ready to paste, you just no longer have to manually reset it.
- The Authorization note will no longer display in the lower text area.
-  The note is still copied and ready to paste, it just doesn't display.
- Rearranged the order of the Side Menu to put the items used the most toward the top and lesser used tools further down.
-Bug Fixes:
- Modified shadows and colors on Neumorphic to interfere less in close proximity.
- Fixed spelling, punctuation, and grammar.
- Cleaned up and made the output of notes more readable.

-Adjuster Console Version 2.2.2
-Update:
-Minor Change:
- Added 'Save All' button in the tracker tool.
- Changed Reset function to clear checkboxes in Tracker tool.
-Bug Fixes:
- Removed error for needing to save inception first.
- Cleaned up and labelled code sections.

-Adjuster Console Version 2.0.0
-Update:
-Major Change:
- Created a CH Statement program to replace the simple copy/paste template.
-Bug Fixes:
- Minor spelling and spacing errors.

-Adjuster Console Version 1.8.9
-Update:
-Bug Fixes:
- Clicking 'Add Note' while there is a note open no longer shows an error.
-  The open note will save, close, and the other note will open.
- Clicking 'Save' for the record while a note is open will no longer show an error.
-  The open note will save and close.
- A blank note will no longer erroneously show as having a note stored.
- The default state for the inception marker on the first record is now 'checked'.
- The default for dates and mileage is now blank except for the Claim/Service date which displays todays date.

-Adjuster Console Version 1.8.4
-Update:
-Minor Change:
- Removed double-click to open SOP menu.
- Changed table in Diag Assistance
-  Removed inputs in favor of using cells innerText with contenteditable for notes.
-   Changed background of those cells to white.
-   Added border of page background color to those cells Added buttons to Diag Assistance.
-  'Clear' button will reset all cells in the table to blank, as well as the note textarea at the bottom.
-  'Copy' button retrieves all questions, answers, and the note, compiles them, and sends them to the clipboard.
- Removed note display from Tracker Tool output table.
-  Table will display 'True' if there is a note, 'False' if not.
-  Notes will be displayed in "Note Format' option.
-Bug Fixes:
- Used event handlers to stop enter key from adding a div in notes.

-Adjuster Console Version 1.4.3
-Update:
-Minor Changes:
- Disabled custom buttons and button modifications.
-  Removed those items from menu.
- Disabled right-click menu.
-  Right-click now opens side-nav menu.
- Double-click opens SOP menu.
- Moved page style link to top-center of page.
-Bug Fixes:
- Fixed Inception Calculation to AAS calculations formula.
- Fixed certain output errors while performing Tracker Tasks.
- Fixed spacing issue on side-nav menu.

 Story and Goals:
 This program started as a way to copy and paste preset blocks of text by just clicking a button.
 It has grown to include templates, tools, SOPs, and dynamic note generation.